Acefrrag/I-DNN/README.md

 This emulated hardware-based intermittent inference device is meant to prove NORM capabilities to enable the prototyping of user-defined architectures under different backup policies.
 The evaluation culminated with a performance-based characterization (DNN throughput and Power Consumption) of the harvesting scenarios (the voltage traces) in a RF energy environment.

 The design of hardware-based intermittent devices takes place in the codesign place of architecture backup policy.
-The research of the right combination architecture backup policy is the main challenge in the design of hardware-based intermittent devices.
+The research of the right combination architecture/backup policy is the main challenge in the design of hardware-based intermittent devices.

 ## Architecture